-I edit with the writer’s style in mind and have an instinct for uncovering inaccuracies, inconsistencies, continuity issues or potential legal ramifications.
+We edit with the writer’s style in mind and have an instinct for uncovering inaccuracies, inconsistencies, continuity issues or potential legal ramifications.
 Extensive experience interviewing — and working on stories about — noted figures in business, design, fashion, politics, entertainment, lifestyle, music and other fields.
-Skilled at working with any style — literary, accessible literary, upmarket, commercial, advertising, creative.
+Skilled at working with any style — literary, accessible literary, upmarket, commercial, historical, advertising, creative.

 Adept at using Track Changes in Word, PowerPoint, InCopy, WordPress, Google Docs, Photoshop and other formats and editing tools.
 Familiar with the Chicago Manual of Style, AP, AMA, APA, New York Times, and others.

 We are professional, considerate, imperturbable and we never miss deadlines.
 Please include some information about who you are and your goals for your book when querying about possible work.

 "Editing should be...a counseling rather than a collaborating task.
 The tendency of the writer-editor to collaborate is natural, but he should say to himself, 'How can I help this writer to say it better in his own style?' and avoid 'How can I show him how I would write it, if it were my piece?'"